fge/jackson-coreutils/README.markdown

 ## Read me first

 The license of this project is LGPLv3 or later.
-See file src/main/resources/LICENSE for the full text.
+See file `src/main/resources/LICENSE` for the full text.

-Note: this project uses [Gradle](http://www.gradle.org) as a build system.
+This project uses [Gradle](http://www.gradle.org) as a build system.
 See file `BUILD.md` for details.

+Thanks to people who have contributed to this project.
+See file `CONTRIBUTORS.md` for details.

 ## What this is

 This package is meant to be used with Jackson 2.2.x.
-It provides two items:
+It provides the two following features:

 * it uses Guava's [Equivalence](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/base/Equivalence.html)